 We now turn the attention to the planar array illustrated in Fig.~\ref{fig:sphere3}, particularly because such arrays are commonly used in practical mMIMO deployments \cite{Bjornson2019d}.
 The transmit antenna is at distance $d$ from the center of the array.
 For notational convenience, we make the following assumption that will be considered in the remainder of this paper.

-\begin{assumption} The planar array consists of $N$ antennas that each has area $A$.
+\begin{assumption} The planar array consists of $N$ antennas that each has area $A\leq (\lambda/4)^2$.
 The antennas have size $\sqrt{A} \times \sqrt{A}$ and are equally spaced on a $\sqrt{N} \times \sqrt{N}$ grid.
 The antennas are deployed edge-to-edge, thus the total area of the array is $NA$. \end{assumption}

 These assumptions\footnote{Assumption~\ref{assumption1} restricts $N$ to be the square of an integer, but the analytical results of this paper only require a quadratic planar array with dimension $\sqrt{NA} \times \sqrt{NA}$.
-For a given array area $NA$, one can always adapt $A$ to make $N$ be the square of an integer.} are important when quantifying the channel gain, because the \emph{effective} area of each receive antenna will depend on its physical location and rotation, with respect to the direction of the transmitter.
-An antenna that is fully perpendicular to the direction of propagation has effective area $A$, while other antennas have smaller effective areas.
-The antenna gain in a particular direction is determined by the effective area and polarization loss in that direction \cite{Dardari2019a}.
-When the transmitter is in the so-called geometric near-field of the array, three fundamental properties must be taken into account: 1) the distance to the elements varies over the array; 2) the effective antenna areas vary since the element are seen from different angles; 3) the loss from polarization mismatch varies since the signals are received from different angles.
+For a given array area $NA$, we can always adapt $A$ to make $N$ be the square of an integer.} are important when quantifying the channel gain, because the \emph{effective} area of each receive antenna will depend on its physical location and rotation, with respect to the direction of the transmitter.
+The physical area of each antenna is $A$ but the effective area seen from the transmitter varies.
+If the receive antenna is fully perpendicular to the direction of propagation, then the effective area also equals $A$.
+In any other case, the effective area is smaller than $A$.
+The antenna gain in a particular direction is determined by the effective antenna area seen from transmitter and also by the polarization loss caused by having a rotated aperture \cite{Dardari2019a}.\footnote{Only the components of the field vectors that are perpendicular to the boresight of the antenna can be received, irrespective of whether linearly or circularly polarized signals are considered.
+When deriving the analytical results, we consider linear polarization along the Y direction but since we assume a square array, the results are rotationally invariant.
+Therefore, another choice of polarization will lead to the same end results, even if the individual elements will contribute differently.} When the transmitter is in the near-field of the array, three fundamental properties must be taken into account: